 If nothing helped

-If none of the above did not help, feel free to ask for assistance on our forums.
+If none of the above did help, feel free to ask for assistance on our forums.
 We are always glad to assist you!